JonathanC13/python_ref/Structures/ok.md

   - Protection is provided by restricting access through priority levels and access rights
     - When accessing this memory the descriptor describes the base address (starting address) and limit (offset to the ending address) of a segment and the privilege level.

-  - Real Mode: the 8086/8088/186 can only operate in this mode
+  - Real Mode: the 8086/8088/186 can only operate in this mode.
+These are microprocessors, 8086 no internal memory but registers to store immediate and final results.
+Connected to ROM and RAM.
+20-bit external address bus provides a 1 MB physical address space (220 = 1,048,576).

+    A microprocessor is a computer processor that incorporates the functions of a central processing unit on a single integrated circuit (IC),[1] or at most a few integrated circuits.[2]
+The microprocessor is a multipurpose, clock driven, register based, digital-integrated circuit that accepts binary data as input, processes it according to instructions stored in its memory, and provides results as output.

 ####**Paging**
  - paging is a memory management scheme by which a computer stores and retrieves data from secondary storage for use in main memory.
 In this scheme, the operating system retrieves data from secondary storage in same-size blocks called pages (so in RAM u only need the page table and each there will be references to its pages in secondary memory).
 Paging is an important part of virtual memory implementations in modern operating systems, using secondary storage to let programs exceed the size of available physical memory.